 At the Airport

-- All passengers must wear face masks upon entry at the airport terminal.
+- All passengers must wear face masks and face shields upon entry at the airport terminal.
 Passengers not wearing a mask may be denied entry.

 - All operating crew and ground staff will be wearing PPE (personal protective equipment) while on duty.